Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 crate assembled sand pallet wood

-How rustic you want your crate to look will help determine how much sanding you want to do.
-I sanded mine quite a bit.
-Be prepared to go through quite a bit of sandpaper though.
+Going for a farmhouse decor look?
+How rustic you want your storage crate to look will help determine how much sanding you should do.
+I sanded mine quite a bit to leave it looking smooth.
+This is also a great option if you want to paint or decorate the crate.
+Be prepared to go through quite a bit of sandpaper, though.
 Pallet wood is rough!

 drill holes wooden crate handles

-Step 6: Drill your holes for the rope handle.
+Step 6: Drill your holes to add a rope handle.

 Step 7: Paint or stain your crate. (optional)

 Just for the record, pallet wood does not stain well at all.
 You won’t be able to get a pretty finish like my DIY console table.
-I chose to apply a layer of dark walnut stain.
-It was very blotchy!
+I chose to apply a layer of dark walnut stain, but it was very blotchy!
 Then I let it dry.
-Then I went back over it with white spray paint.
-After that coat completely dried, I sanded down the crate.
+Once it was fully dry, I went back over it with white spray paint.
+After that coat completely dried, I sanded down the crate again.
 This gave it a nice worn barn wood look.

 Step 8: Attach your rope handles.

-I used this ⅜- inch thick outdoor rope for my handles.
-You will cut two 16-inch pieces.
-I tied the ends of the rope and then fused them with a flame to prevent fraying.
+I used this ⅜- inch-thick outdoor rope for my handles.
+Cut two 16-inch pieces.
+Then tie the ends of the rope together and fuse them with a flame to prevent fraying.
+As always, use caution and protective gear for safety during this step!

 Step 9: Attach your caster swivel wheels to your crate.

-The only thing left to do is to find the perfect spot for your rustic DIY pallet crate in your home.
-Use it to store extra pillows and blankets, toys, firewood on your patio or to organize your pantry.
-You are sure to find the perfect spot!
+Now the only thing left to do is to find the perfect spot for your rustic DIY wooden crate in your home.
+Use it to store extra pillows and blankets, bed linens, toys, and firewood on your patio or even to organize your pantry.
+The versatility of these pallet crates is the best part!

 DIY wooden crate on wheels finished

-Have you ever tackled a pallet project before?
+Have you ever tackled a DIY project with pallet wood before?
 Do you have any tips or tricks?
-If you attempt this project, let me know in the comments below.
-I’d love to hear how it goes!
-If you have any questions, drop those in the comments as well.
+If you attempt this project, let us know on social media.
+We’d also love to see the creative spaces you decided to use the crates in around your home!

 Read Next: